future-architect/vuls/README.ja.md

   -ssh-native-insecure
         Use Native Go implementation of SSH.
 Default: Use the external command -timeout int
-        Number of seconds for detecting platform for all servers (default 60) -timeout-scan int
+        Number of seconds for processing other than scan (default 300) -timeout-scan int
         Number of second for scaning vulnerabilities for all servers (default 7200)
 ```